Canadiana (web series): Reception

 In 2019, the series won a Golden Sheaf Award for Best Research from Yorkton Film Festival and a Canadian Cinema Editors Award for Best Editing in a Web Based Series.

 Canadiana was nominated for a Canadian Screen Award for Best Web Program or Series, Non-Fiction, by the Academy of Canadian Cinema and Television in 2020.
+In 2023, the series was nominated for a Rockie Award from Banff World Media Festival in the Short Form Non-Fiction category.

-Of its third season, POV Magazine called Canadiana an "exploration of the oft-overlooked history of Canada [that] gives the nation’s past the colour it deserves."
+Of its third season, POV Magazine called Canadiana an "exploration of the oft-overlooked history of Canada [that] gives the nation's past the colour it deserves."
 As of March 2023, season 3 has received media attention from CBC's Metro Morning, CBC Radio One, CTV News Channel, CFRB, Global News Morning, and more.

 Canadiana was previously featured on Breakfast Television, Global News, Newstalk 1010 and Elmnt FM, and has received praise by blogs and podcasts for its approach to Canadian history.
 Canadiana has been selected to screen at T.O.
-Webfest, NYC Web Fest, Miami Web Fest, Hollyweb Festival, Sicily Web Fest, The National Screen Institute's NSI Online Short Film Festival, and Yorkton Film Festival.
+Webfest, NYC Web Fest, Miami Web Fest, Hollyweb Festival, Stareable Fest L.A., Sicily Web Fest, The National Screen Institute's NSI Online Short Film Festival, and Yorkton Film Festival.
 The series also took home the IWCC Canadian Story Spotlight Award at T.O.
 WebFest in 2019.